Fahim-2001/basic-todo-qtec/README.md

 #### Features :
 1. Add Task.
 2. Edit Task (By clicking on the task).
-3. Delete Task
-4. Set Priority of the task while adding
+3. Set Priority of the task while adding
-5. Mark task as completed or not.
+4. Mark task as completed or not.
+5. Filter tasks based on priority
+6. Delete Task
+7. Responsive.

 ##### Additional Feature :
 1. Set Time Frame while adding task